Revolutionary Treatment for Herniated Disc

 Treatment for Herniated Disc

-In Nordic Health we have state-of-the-art lumbar and cervical exercise devices and software.
+At Nordic Health we have state-of-the-art lumbar and cervical exercise devices and software.
 We will measure your neck and low back for strength, mobility, and strength-balance.
-The results are compared against the normative values of a healthy neck considering the age, sex, and size of the patient.
-Based on this information we will develop an individualized treatment plan to exercise the neck muscles.
-We have consistently been able to deliver great clinical outcomes with significantly increased mobility, endurance, and strength levels to dramatically help speed up recovery from Herniated Disc.
+The results are compared against the normative values of a healthy neck considering the height, weight, age, and gender of the patient.
+Based on this information we develop an individualized treatment plan to exercise the neck muscles.
+We have consistently been able to deliver great clinical outcomes with significantly increased mobility, endurance, and strength levels to dramatically help speed up recovery from a Herniated Disc.

 Are you looking for a suitable hernia specialist?